 The tax payable by a Cyprus resident non-dom on dividend income will be zero.

-Cyprus is a nice place to live a relaxed life surrounded by nature and nice beaches, but it’s obviously not an international business hub, and if you’re looking for active city life, then I would say Portugal would be a better choice under the NHR scheme.
+Cyprus is a nice place to live a relaxed life surrounded by nature and nice beaches, but it’s obviously not an international business hub and it’s farther from central Europe than Malta.
+Also, if you’re looking for active city life, then I would say Portugal would be a better choice under the NHR scheme.

 Alternative 4 – Residing in Gibraltar